s-espinosa/kwk/slides/mobile/00_intros.md

 * Name
 * Pronouns (optional)
-* What candy represents you?
+* Hometown
-* Favorite thing about iOS development so far?
+* What does a successful camp experience look like to you?